DallasHoff/homebridge-openrgb/README.md

     * `name` (string) - A name for this server
     * `host` (string) - The IP address (e.g. 10.0.0.2) or hostname (e.g. my-computer.local) that the OpenRGB SDK Server is running on
     * `port` (integer) - The port number that the OpenRGB SDK Server is set to run on.
 OpenRGB defaults to using port 6742

+Typically, a computer's IP address will change periodically, so I recommend using your PC's hostname to configure this plugin's `host` field.
+On Windows, you can run the `hostname` command from the command line to view your PC's name.
+Your hostname will then be that name, lowercase, with `.local` appended to the end.
+Alternatively, you could configure your router to reserve a specific IP address for your PC and use that in the `host` field.

 **Example Configuration:**